 2nd generation bivoltine scouting: Look for egg masses on the underside of leaves close to the mid-rib.
 Repeat scouting every 5-7 days for the duration of peak moth flight (approximately 1 month)

-Use the OMFRA ECB threshold calculator to determine if an insecticide spray is needed.
+Use the OMAFRA ECB threshold calculator to determine if an insecticide spray is needed.

 If an insecticide application is needed

-Choose Coragen® insecticide for long-lasting control if a European Corn Borer insecticide application is needed.
+Choose Coragen® MaX insecticide for long-lasting control if a European corn borer insecticide application is needed.

 ECB Trapping and Monitoring